 C4C New Ventures Facility recognized among world’s top business incubators

-By Clare LaFond
+Story by Clare LaFond

 The C4C New Ventures Facility (NVF) at UW has been named in a ranking of the top university business incubators in the world by the 2013 University Business Incubators (UBI) Global Index, a new research initiative led by a study group based in Stockholm, Sweden.
 The UW’s NVF programs were among the top 10 globally and the top 5 nationally in the areas of Network Enhancement (Index 11) and Internal Environment and Services (Index 13), which ranked the entrepreneurial atmosphere of incubators and their ability to provide start-up clients with the integrated programs, support and resources needed to accelerate the movement of lab discoveries to the marketplace.